Tips for a Healthy Pregnancy

 In addition to eating a healthy diet, prenatal vitamins during pregnancy provide important vitamins and minerals including folic acid, iron, and calcium.
 Folic acid helps prevent neural tube birth defects, which affect the baby’s brain and spinal cord.
 The CDC recommends that you start taking folic acid every day for at least a month before you become pregnant, and every day while you are pregnant.
 If you weren’t aware of this recommendation, talk about it with your doctor.
 Learn about our pharmacy benefits for prenatal vitamins.

 Proper nutrition during pregnancy helps your baby grow and develop.
 It is recommended that your daily diet include 6-11 servings of breads and grains, two to four servings of fruit, four or more servings of vegetables, four servings of dairy products, and three servings of protein sources (meat, poultry, fish, eggs or nuts).
 Incorporate high fiber foods.
 And remember, eating for two doesn’t mean doubling up on dessert.
-Take advantage of online coaching to create a customized plan to keep mom and baby on the right track.
+Take advantage of the Online Health Coach to create a customized plan to keep mom and baby on the right track.

 Cut the Caffeine

 You don’t have to give up your morning cup of “joe”, but it is recommended to limit caffeine intake during pregnancy.
 Women who are pregnant or trying to become pregnant should have no more than 200 milligrams (mg) of caffeine per day - the amount in about one 12-ounce cup of coffee.
 And remember, caffeine can also be found in tea, soft drinks and chocolate.
 Questions?
 Call the Nurse Line at 1-888-258-3432 for more information on healthy pregnancy habits.